kekyo/NuGetBulkDownloader/README.md

 ## Limitation

 We can fetch number of packages with package server limitation.
-For example, maximum packages is 1000 when uses `nuget.org`.
+For example, maximum package naming is 1000 when uses `nuget.org`.
 (Currently OData paging is not supported.)

 ----